 The next is not a sensor but a switch, it’s the “Lever Arm Switch”.
 Being a switch no power is necessary, once an object pass by and presses on the lever arm, it closes or opens the switch.
 These operate from any voltage ac or dc.
 How you set them up is up to you.

 Now its time for the Big Boy Toy Sensors.
 The “Drag Racing Beam Sensors”.
 These sensors are what the NHRA® and IRHA® and other Outlaw Track boys use.
-These send out a Infrared light that reflects off a beam reflector.
+These send out a LASER or Infrared light that reflects off a beam reflector or is detected by the Laser Detector.
 You would set the reflector on the center line of the track and the Emitter on the edge of the track.
 You must adjust the height of the sensor for detecting ether the Tires or Body of Car.
-They take from 12vdc up to 220ac power.
-Once the beam is broken, a “High” or positive signal is sent through a wire or wireless unit back to the main unit.
+They run off 3-5 volt battery power.
+Once the beam is broken, a “LOW” or Negative signal is sent through a wire or wireless unit back to the main unit.
 You need 1 set for every location you wish to detect like Start & Finish or Speed traps.